Whisky Tours of Scotland

 Two of the Lowland distilleries, Auchentoshan and Glenkinchie are just outside Glasgow and Edinburgh respectively and can therefore be visited comfortably on a day trip from either city.
 Alternatively I would recommend pairing Bladnoch and Auchentoshan on a day trip from Glasgow or combine Bladnoch and Glenkinchie if travelling from Edinburgh.

-I would be more than happy to create your own personal Scotch Whisky Tour itinerary, just let me know your favourite single malts and I will draw up a tour which is unique to you.
+I would be more than happy to create some different Whisky Tours of Scotland itineraries, just let me know your favourite single malts and I will draw up some options to